MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 ## Information about new releases and updates
 The Azure Information Protection product team posts announcements about major new releases on the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection).
 Smaller releases are announced on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://msip.uservoice.com) for the status of requested features.

-In addition, a summary of documentation changes is published each month to the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
-These documentation updates include information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
-These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".
+You'll also find more detailed information on the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
+For example, a summary of documentation changes is published each month to let you know about information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
+These doc updates posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".

 ## Support options and community resources
 The following sections provide information about support and troubleshooting options, and community resources.